World Menopause Day 2025: Ideas to raise awareness in the workplace

 These stories could be shared in a variety of formats, such as blog posts, short videos, posters or internal articles.
 Always ensure anonymity is protected if requested, and offer clear guidance on how contributions will be used so everyone is on the same page.

 Storytelling not only promotes inclusivity but also helps others feel less alone in their experiences.
-With over half of menopausal women reporting that they have been unable to go into work at some point due to their symptoms, sharing personal menopause stories and employee experiences can play a vital role in normalising the conversation.
+With over 50% of menopausal women reporting that they have been unable to go into work at some point due to their symptoms, sharing personal menopause stories and employee experiences can play a vital role in normalising the conversation.
 These stories not only foster greater understanding and support but also help to highlight where changes are needed and what provisions should be put in place to address this issue effectively.

 Support might include practical adjustments such as providing access to fans or cooler spaces, flexible uniform options, improved toilet facilities or hydration stations.
 You could also consider creating quiet areas where staff can rest or take a moment to reflect when needed.